5 (Mostly) Free Apps to Scan Film Negatives With Your Phone

 Kodak Mobile Film Scanner

-The Kodak Mobile Film Scanner app is, of course, created by the photo-industry-icon Kodak.
-This app is completely free to use, with no limit to the number of scans you can make, and it is available for both iOS and Android devices.
+The Kodak Mobile Film Scanner app is produced by Kodak, one of the most recognizable names in the photo industry.
+The app is completely free, with no limit to the number of scans, and is available for both iOS and Android devices.

 What I like

-One feature in particular that I liked is the ability to make adjustments to a live preview.
-For black and white negatives, use the slider at the top of the screen to adjust image exposure.
-For color negatives and positives, the slider adjusts the image’s white balance or color temperature.
+One feature I particularly appreciated is the ability to make adjustments while viewing a live preview.
+When scanning black-and-white negatives, a slider at the top of the screen allows you to adjust exposure in real time.
+For color negatives and positives, that same slider adjusts white balance or color temperature.

-The Kodak Mobile Film Scanner app is chock-full of editing features to use post-scan.
-Not only are there a few dozen Instagram-like filters for making quick fixes, but you can also crop (square or circular), vignette, add rounded corners, and pixelate, as well as adjust the exposure, contrast, saturation, sharpness, and color temperature.
-You’ll even find tools for drawing and adding text, stickers, and frames.
+The Kodak app includes an extensive suite of post-scan editing tools.
+In addition to quick preset filters, you can crop (square or circular), apply vignettes, round corners, pixelate, and adjust exposure, contrast, saturation, sharpness, and color temperature.
+There are also options for adding text, drawings, stickers, and frames.

 What I Dislike